The Official Website of the State of Arkansas

 Is an engineer or architect required for a grant project?

-An engineer, architect or other approved licensed design professional is required for all FUN Park projects and strongly encouraged for Matching Grant projects.
+An engineer, architect or other approved licensed design professional is required for all FUN Park and Great Strides projects and strongly encouraged for Matching Grant projects.
 Contact your project officer for details regarding the use of approved licensed design professionals.

 What are important dates that applicants should be aware of?